DCAN-Labs/cifti-connectivity/README.md

 `--keep_conn_matrices` will make the wrapper keep the `dconn/pconn` files after creating them.
 Otherwise, it will delete the `d/pconns` after adding them to the average `d/pconn`.
 The `d/pconn` files are needed to run `cifti_conn_pairwise_corr`, which compares the `d/pconn` files to the average file created by `cifti_conn_template`.
 So if this flag is excluded and `cifti_conn_pairwise_corr` is run, then the `d/pconn` files will be kept until the `pairwise_corr` script finishes.

 `--beta8` will run a beta version to reduce file size.
-Include this flag to reduce floating point precision and discard lower triangle of matrix.
+Include this argument to reduce floating point precision and discard lower triangle of matrix.
 Exclude it to leave the same.
 If included, this will produce 8Gb `.dconns`.
 Otherwise, this will make 32Gb `.dconns`.
 This option does nothing for `ptseries`.

 `--make_conn_conc` will make a list of connectivity matrices created by this wrapper.
 By default, the wrapper will not make a list.

-`--remove_outliers`
+`--remove_outliers` will remove outliers from the BOLD signal if this flag is included.
+Otherwise (by default), frames will only be censored by the FD threshold.

-`--additional_mask`
+`--suppress_warnings` will prevent the wrapper from asking user for confirmation if the `.dconn` files created by the wrapper will exceed a certain threshold.
+By default, the threshold beyond which the wrapper will warn the user is about 300 GB.
+This argument does nothing for `ptseries`.

 ### Optional Arguments: Numerical Values